ibm-cloud-docs/discovery-data/crawler-plugin-assemble.md

 You must have the following items to compile a crawler plug-in:

-- Java SE Development Kit (JDK) 1.8 or higher
+- Java SE Development Kit 1.8 or higher
 - [Gradle](https://gradle.org/install/){: external}
 - cURL
 - sed (stream editor)